domRiddle/ASF/Commands.md

 `!redeem^` command allows you to fine-tune modes that will be used for one single redeem scenario.
 This works as temporary override of `RedeemingPreferences` **[bot config property](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#bot-config)**.

-`<modes>` argument accepts multiple mode values, separates as usual by a comma.
+`<Modes>` argument accepts multiple mode values, separates as usual by a comma.
 Available mode values are specified below:

 Value | Name  | Description
 --- | --- | ---